-- 1. In instances where requests for holidays during term time are refused, but the student is absent from school, this is likely to result in the issuance of a fine and the student's absence will be deemed to be unauthorised. - A family with a child (children) with more than 10 days of unauthorised leave of absence in a term can be issued with a fixed penalty notice of a £60 fine per parent.
-This increases to £120 if unpaid and legal proceedings can follow.
-Repeated unauthorised holidays could result in the family being prosecuted. - 3.
-This Policy is underpinned by the following DFE statutory guidance, "working together to improve school attendance" 2022.
-Further details of which can be found at: - https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attac hment_data/file/1099677/Working_together_to_improve_school_attendance.pdf
+- 1. In instances where requests for holidays during term time are refused, but the student is absent from school, this is likely to result in the issuance of a fine and the student's absence will be deemed to be unauthorised. - 2.
+A family with a child (children) with more than 10 sessions of unauthorised leave of absence in a term can be issued with a fixed penalty notice.
+Repeated unauthorised holidays could result in the family being prosecuted.
+Please refer "Legal Sanctions" for details of the fixed penalty notice given for unauthorised leave. - 3.
+This Policy is underpinned by the following DFE statutory guidance, "working together to improve school attendance" 2024.
+Further details of which can be found at: - https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment data/file/1099677/Working together to improve school attendance.pdf